August Murphy-King on “On Davenport Road”?

 Davenport is a street that feels like it is still stuck in the 1950s – Dupont being another example of this – and thankfully most of the road has been overlooked by Toronto’s recent obsession with destruction, reconstruction, and gentrification.
 Davenport always feels like its genuine self – practical, easy and full of history.
 There is a subtle growth pattern that you can feel if you travel along the whole road – the almost sleepy suburban sensibility around Davenport and Weston, to where Davenport meets Yonge, which features the Masonic Temple, the Toronto Reference Library, and has the feeling of real Toronto urbanity.
 This progression struck me as a sort of microcosm of Toronto’s history and formed the basic kernel for ‘On Davenport Road.’

 I wanted to write a piece that reflected the notion of growth, but where the growth occurred without necessarily the adding of elements, but merely changing the way the elements are presented – a reflection of the fact that Davenport’s basic shape (and, in a sense, function) remains almost unchanged from its origins.
 I also wanted the basic material itself to reflect the seemingly simple nature and appearance of the road.
 The first section of the piece gradually introduces the piece’s pitch material in an almost chorale like texture, but this quickly gives way to a rhythmic ostinato that drives the second section of the work.
 No new pitch material is introduced through this section, but things are arranged and re-arranged in new ways that reflect the increasing activity that one experiences as a result of moving from a pseudo-suburban setting to an urban one.

 On a final note, I’d like to thank Ben, Matt, and the rest of Spectrum Music for affording me to opportunity to write this piece and the chance to work with such capable, committed, and passionate musicians.
-It has truly been an honor and a pleasure.
+It has truly been an honour and a pleasure.